Teaching Tips for the Spanish Classroom

 3. Use the new word in several sentences.
 First, say a sentence in English using the new word with grammar and vocabulary from previous lessons.
 Next, together with the students, say the sentence in Spanish using TPR gestures.
 Do this slowly, hesitating slightly to give students a chance to volunteer the words.
 Students enjoy stringing words together to make sentences, especially if they are humorous.

-Tip 4: How to teach songs with TPR
+Tip 7: Teaching songs with TPR

 The memorization of songs is an effective and enjoyable component of the Sing ‘n Speak Spanish program.
 If melodies are catchy, students will sing the songs repeatedly, giving them the repetition they need for long term vocabulary retention.